Virginia Mayo: Warner Bros.

-Post-Warners
+After Warner Bros.

 Benedict Bogeaus gave her the lead in Pearl of the South Pacific (1955).
 Edmund Grainger cast her in Great Day in the Morning (1956), with Robert Stack, directed by Jacques Tourneur.

-Mayo went to 20th Century Fox to play Robert Ryan's leading lady in The Proud Ones (1956) then she did Congo Crossing (1956) at Universal.
+Mayo went to 20th Century Fox to play Robert Ryan's leading lady in The Proud Ones (1956), then she did Congo Crossing (1956) at Universal.

-Mayo was reunited with Ladd in The Big Land (1957) made back at Warners.
+Mayo was reunited with Ladd in The Big Land (1957) made back at Warner Bros.
 She played Cleopatra in the 1957 fantasy film The Story of Mankind.

-Mayo made The Tall Stranger (1957) with McCrea for Allied Artists, Fort Dobbs (1958) with Clint Walker at Warners and Westbound (1959) with Randolph Scott at Warners.
+Mayo made The Tall Stranger (1957) with McCrea for Allied Artists, Fort Dobbs (1958) with Clint Walker and Westbound (1959) with Randolph Scott, both at Warner Bros.
 Her last film of the decade was 1959's Jet Over the Atlantic.
-She began guest starring on television shows such as Wagon Train, The Loretta Young Show, and Lux Playhouse.
+She began guest-starring on television shows such as Wagon Train, The Loretta Young Show, and Lux Playhouse.

 1960s

-Mayo and her husband made a pilot for a TV series McGarry and His Mouse (1960), which was not picked up.
+Mayo and her husband, actor Michael O'Shea, made a pilot for a TV series McGarry and His Mouse (1960), which was not picked up.
 She went to Italy to make Revolt of the Mercenaries (1961).

 Mayo's film career tapered off considerably.
 She appeared in Young Fury (1965) with Rory Calhoun, Castle of Evil (1966), and Fort Utah (1967) with John Ireland.
-She also guests starred on shows such as Burke's Law and Daktari and appeared onstage in such plays as That Certain Girl (1967) and Barefoot in the Park (1968).
+She also guest starred on shows such as Burke's Law and Daktari and appeared onstage in such plays as That Certain Girl (1967) and Barefoot in the Park (1968) with Lyle Talbot.